traefik/traefik/docs/content/middlewares/http/circuitbreaker.md

 ### `CheckPeriod`

+_Optional, Default="100ms"_

-The interval used to evaluate `expression` and decide if the state of the circuit breaker must change.
+The interval between successive checks of the circuit breaker condition (standby state).
-By default, `CheckPeriod` is 100ms.

 ### `FallbackDuration`

-By default, `FallbackDuration` is 10 seconds.
+_Optional, Default="10s"_

+The duration for which the circuit breaker will wait before trying to recover (tripped state).

 ### `RecoveryDuration`

+_Optional, Default="10s"_

-The duration of the recovering mode (recovering state).
+The duration for which the circuit breaker will try to recover (recovering state).

-By default, `RecoveryDuration` is 10 seconds.